NREL/rex/examples/xarray/README.rst

         Version:  3.0.6

-The object returned by this function is a standard ``xarray.DataSet``, so you can plug it directly into your analysis workflow.
+The object returned by this function is a standard ``xarray.Dataset``, so you can plug it directly into your analysis workflow.